icrphysics/RSStaticCodeChecker/README.md

 ### `parameter_error`

 Everytime a RayStation method is used it will be checked if wrong keyword arguments were used.
 If for example an imaginary method called `setPatientName()` used a parameter called `name` in RayStation v5 which was renamed to `patient_name` in v6 a developer could take hours to recognize why the method doesn't have the desired effect.
+The RSStaticCodeChecker will recognize the error and lead you to the right solution by showing the documentation of the method.

 Unfortunately RayStation doesn't document which parameters are optional / mandatory in a proper way.
 That's why the code analysis will also generate errors when you don't define all keyword arguments (no matter if mandatory or optional).
-Sending rather too much errors than too few errors was a decision made because we think ignoring a line takes less time than the time consuming process of starting a RayStation terminal, having an error and then reading all the docs to find the parameter that was missing.
+Sending rather too much errors than too few errors was a decision made because we think ignoring a line takes less time than the time consuming process of starting a RayStation terminal, finding an error and then reading all the docs to find the parameter that was missing.
 The score of these types of errors will be higher (which means less important, see "Score" section for more information).
 Take a look at the "Ignore code" section for further information on how to ignore these lines of code for the RSStaticCodeChecker.